samirkumardas/evaluate_math_string/README.md

 ## evaluate_math_string
- Since PHP [create_function](http://php.net/manual/en/function.create-function.php)  got deprecated as of PHP v7.2, we can no longer use that function to evaluate math string in the quickest way.
+ Since PHP [create_function](http://php.net/manual/en/function.create-function.php)  got deprecated as of PHP v7.2, we can no longer use that function to evaluate math string at the quickest way.
 I have created a very simple PHP function that can evaluate math string without any other dependencies.

 ## How to use?